cabalamat/catwiki/data/catwiki/meowcat/similar projects.md

 * [Simple Site](http://www.simplesite.com/) allows you to create a website that they will then host.
 * [Wix](http://www.wix.com/) allows you to create a website that they will then host.

+## Communities

+* [IndieWeb](https://indieweb.org/) is "a people-focused alternative to the 'corporate web'" and a community to build projects that achieve this.

 ## See also

 * [[Similar ideas to MeowCat]]